 I swear by the Vanguard range of messenger bags as a cabin bag, which feature bags just inside the standard airline carry-on maximums and allow you to haul the maximum amount of kit in comfort – their wide padded straps save on shoulder strain, while a top zip allow you to quickly delve into the bag without having to open up the whole thing (a definite no-no in unfamiliar cities)

-On a recent trip to Singapore to Borneo I was able to pack six different cameras along with some with some 40 rolls of film into my cabin bag.
+On a recent trip to Singapore to Borneo I was able to pack six different cameras along with some 40 rolls of film into my cabin bag.